LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

 Profiling with Caliper
 ************************

-To aid in profiling the RAJA abstraction layer has dynamic and static plugin support with the Caliper performance library through RAJA's plugin mechanism :ref:`feat-plugins-label`.
+To aid in profiling the RAJA abstraction layer has dynamic and static plugin support with the Caliper performance library through RAJA's plugin mechanism, we refer the reader to the :ref:`feat-plugins-label` section for more on RAJA plugins.
 Caliper is developed at LLNL and freely available on GitHub, see `Caliper GitHub <https://github.com/LLNL/Caliper>`_ .
 Caliper provides a common interface for various vendor profiling tools, its own built in performance reports.

 In this section we will demonstrate how to configure RAJA with Caliper, run simple examples with kernel performance, and finally use the Thicket library, also developed at LLNL and freely available on GitHub, see `Thicket GitHub <https://github.com/LLNL/Thicket>`_ .